Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Experiment

 \subsubsection{Efficiency}

-In Figure \ref{fig:time efficientcy}, we compare the convergence speed of the proposed ASPIRE-EASE with AFL and DRFA-Prox by considering different communication and computation delays for each worker.
-The proposed ASPIRE-EASE has two variants, ASPIRE-CP (ASPIRE with cutting plane method), ASPIRE-EASE(-)(ASPIRE-EASE without asynchronous setting).
-Based on the comparison, we can observe that the proposed ASPIRE-EASE generally converges faster than baseline methods and its two variants.
-This is because 1) compared with AFL, DRFA-Prox, and ASPIRE-EASE(-), ASPIRE-EASE is an asynchronous algorithm in which the master updates its parameters only after receiving the updates from active workers instead of all workers; 2) unlike DRFA-Prox, the master in ASPIRE-EASE only needs to communicate with active workers once per iteration; 3) compared with ASPIRE-CP, ASPIRE-EASE utilizes active set method instead of cutting plane method, which is more efficient.
-It is seen from Figure \ref{fig:time efficientcy} that, the convergence speed of ASPIRE-EASE mainly benefits from the asynchronous setting.
+In Figures \ref{fig:time efficientcy1} and \ref{fig:time efficientcy2}, we compare the efficiency of the proposed ASPIRE-EASE with AFL, DRFA-Prox, and two variants of ASPIRE-EASE, namely: ASPIRE-CP (ASPIRE with the cutting plane method) and ASPIRE-EASE(-) (ASPIRE-EASE without the asynchronous setting).
+Based on the comparison, we can observe that the proposed ASPIRE-EASE generally achieves higher efficiency than baseline methods and its two variants.
+This is because 1) compared with AFL, DRFA-Prox, and ASPIRE-EASE(-), ASPIRE-EASE is an \textit{asynchronous} algorithm in which the master updates its parameters only after receiving the updates from active workers instead of all workers; 2) the proposed ASPIRE-EASE is a \textit{single-loop} algorithm with \textit{efficient} computations at each iteration, unlike DRFA-Prox, the master in ASPIRE-EASE only needs to communicate with active workers once per iteration; 3) compared with ASPIRE-CP, ASPIRE-EASE utilizes \textit{active set method} instead of cutting plane method, which is more efficient.
+It is seen from Figures \ref{fig:time efficientcy1} and \ref{fig:time efficientcy2} that, the convergence speed of ASPIRE-EASE mainly benefits from the asynchronous setting.